 If you’re missing even one tooth, it affects more than the appearance of your smile.
 Missing teeth can contribute to serious dental and oral health problems, including tooth decay, gum disease, bite misalignment, and jawbone loss.
-Dr. Sarah Kennealy and the team at Graceful Smiles Dentistry, in Springfield, Virginia, can replace missing teeth with dental implants, which look and function like natural teeth.
+The team at Graceful Smiles Dentistry, in Springfield, Virginia, can replace missing teeth with dental implants, which look and function like natural teeth.
 Call the office or schedule an appointment online today.

 Implants are one of the most important breakthroughs in modern dentistry.
 Though there’s no substitute for natural, healthy teeth, implants are the next best thing.
 They fit perfectly into your jaw and match your natural teeth.